gordonaspin/roku_remote/README.md

 | Return       	| Select        	|

 # Channel Ribbon
 The channel ribbon contains images for each known channel.
 To select a channel to be displayed on the Roku, select it by clickig the mouse.
 The ribbon scrolls horizontally.
-I determined these by brute force requesting from my roku devices using a bash script:
+I determined these by brute force requesting from my roku devices using a bash [script](./scripts/find_channels_by_brute_force.sh):
 ~~~
 #!/bin/bash
+mkdir temp
 for i in {0..1000000}
 do
-    wget -q http://<ipaddress>:8060/query/icon/$i -O chan$i.jpeg
+    wget -q http://192.168.0.103:8060/query/icon/$i -O temp/chan$i.jpeg
     if [ $(expr $i % 1000) == "0" ]
     then
         echo $i
-        find . -size 0 -exec rm {} \;
+        find temp/ -size 0 -exec rm {} \;
+        find temp/ ! -size 0 -print
     fi
 done
+find temp/ -size 0 -exec rm {} \;
 ~~~
 The channel ribbon is created with the src/roku_remote/images/\*.jpeg files.
 You can remove chan\<id\>.jpeg images from the src/roku_remote/images/ folder that you don't want and they will no longer appear in the ribbon when it gets created.
+See my example [script](./scripts/remove_unwanted_channels.sh) to do that.
 Similarly, you can add your own chan\<id\>.jpeg image for a channel that you are aware of.
 Here's a table of all the channel ids I know:
 | Channel ID 	| Name    | Image  |